Blockchain-Learning-Group/dapp-fundamentals/course-content/2-NEW-intro-to-dapps.rst

         }
       }

-  - A React component is simply a JavaScript class, one which extends, or inherits from, the base React component class
+  - A React component is simply a JavaScript class, one which extends, or inherits from, the base React Component class
   - The ``React`` object is availble globally as the ``React`` library was in fact linked in the ``<head>`` of the ``index.html`` file:

     .. code-block:: html

       <script src="libraries/react.js"></script>

-  - The class, which we will refer to as a component moving forward, ``ProductList`` has only a single function, ``render()``.
+  - The class, which we will refer to as a component moving forward, ``ProductRegistry`` has only a single function, ``render()``.
 This is a required function and is used to determine what the component will render within the browser.
   - Note the familiar looking ``<div>`` section within the return statement.
 These are the elements that will be rendered in the browser.
   - Also note that although this file is now linked it is not currently displayed in the browser.
 The text "Hello, ..." is not present